rangle/ngCourse2/handout/features/interfaces.md

 # Interfaces

-Sometimes classes are "more" than a developer wants.
-Classes end up creating code, in the form of transpiled ES6 classes, or transpiled ES5 constructor functions.
+Sometimes classes are "more" than a programmer wants.
+Classes end up creating code, in the form of transpiled ES6 classes or transpiled ES5 constructor functions.

-Also, JavaScript is a _subset_ of TypeScript, and in JavaScript functions are "first class" (they can be assigned to variables, and passed around) so how can functions be described in TypeScript?
+Also, JavaScript is a _subset_ of TypeScript, and in JavaScript functions are "first class" (they can be assigned to variables and passed around), so how can functions be described in TypeScript?

 TypeScript's interfaces solve both of these problems.
-Interfaces are abstract descriptions of things.
-Interfaces can be used to represent any non-primitive JavaScript object.
-Interfaces are literally "abstract" in the sense that they produce no code, ES6, or ES5.
-Interfaces exist only to describe types to `tsc`.
+Interfaces are abstract descriptions of things, and can be used to represent any non-primitive JavaScript object.
+They produce no code (ES6 or ES5), and exist only to describe types to `tsc`.

 Here is an example of an interface describing a function: